Next.js Website

 Mitigating Cold Starts

 To mitigate cold starts and ensure your server function responds quickly, you can enable a warmer.
 This keeps a specified number of function instances active.
 By default, the warmer is disabled.
-This feature is not available when using useEdgeLambda
+This feature is not available when using useEdgeLambda.

 resources:web:type: nextjs-webproperties:appDirectory: ./warmServerInstances: 5